The Z Hotel: Our full report

 Health & safety

-Fire safety: There are fire extinguishers in the main areas.
+- There are smoke detectors and fire extinguishers in the main areas.

-Accepted payment on location: Visa, MasterCard and Amex are normally accepted with a 5% charge on all cards.
+- Visa, MasterCard and Amex are accepted with a 2% charge on all cards.

 Other lodges in Northern Zanzibar